-CURRICULUM .
+CURRICULUM

-Beginning with the year 1935-1936 the degree Bachelor of Arts will be awarded to candidates who complete a minimum of forty-one semester courses or one hundred and twenty-four semester hours in addition to the required work in Physical Education.
+The degree Bachelor of Arts is awarded to candidates who complete a minimum of forty-one semester courses or one hundred and twentyfour semester hours in addition to the required work in Physical Education.

 A semester course is one that requires not less than three clock hours of instruction per week for a semester.
 A laboratory "hour" is one that requires a minimum of two clock hours a week for a semester.
 A course given two clock hours per week for one semester counts as half a standard course.